-- (b) Supports express provision in the Timaru District Plan for relocated buildings as a permitted activity in all zones where building activities are provided for as a permitted activity, with performance standards and criteria (see attached Schedules); - (c) Supports express provision in the Timaru District Plan for demolition of non-heritage buildings as a permitted activity in all zones where building activities are provided for as a permitted activity; - (d) Supports Council retaining a degree of control over relocated buildings through the use of performance/permitted activity standard. - (e) Challenges the position in the RELO chapter of the PDP that relocated buildings need to have controlled activity status in order to manage the amenity effects of a relocated building while being reinstated.
-There are more administratively efficient ways to address these matters while using the controls that have been demonstrated to work in other locations around the country. - (f) Acknowledges the submission by the Port company and notes that the Association's submission does not seek to override port specific activities - its focus is on the general residential and rural zones.
+- (a) Supports express provision in the Timaru District Plan for relocated buildings as a permitted activity in all zones where building activities are provided for as a permitted activity.
+In addition we support performance standards and criteria (see attached Schedules) for all zones except for GIZ and PORTZ; - (b) Supports express provision in the Timaru District Plan for demolition of non-heritage buildings as a permitted activity in all zones where building activities are provided for as a permitted activity;

+- (c) Supports Council retaining a degree of control over relocated buildings through the use of performance/permitted activity standard where relevant. - (d) Acknowledges the submission by the Port company and notes that the Association's submission does not seek to override port specific activities - its focus is on the general residential and rural zones.